rbavery/excimer_referencer/README.md

 `excimer_referencer` is a tool to convert and spatially reference .png, .bmp, and .jpg files produced from a laser ablation system into geotiffs that can be imported into QGIS.

-It can be installed from pypi with `pip install excimer_referencer`
+It can be installed from pypi with `pip install excimer_referencer`.

 The tool depends on some dependencies that are difficult to install with pip alone (GDAL).
+On some machines, `pip install excimer_referencer` might work if GDAL is already installed and configured in a certain way.
-So it's best to set up a silo-ed programming enviornment specifically for the tool.
+But if this doesn't work right away, it's best to set up a silo-ed programming enviornment specifically for the referencer tool.

 After cloning/downloading this repository, set up the environment with the following:
 1. Make sure that you have Anaconda python 3.7 installed for your operating system.
 See: https://www.anaconda.com/distribution/